-And it smells just like cunt through the heart of French fries,
+And the fish smells like whore through the heart of the fries,

 That they scoop up in portions increasing in size.

 Then, with a laugh like a tempest they rise

 Start laughing, turn away and they zip up their flies.